 The chapati is a much loved staple of Kenya cuisine and unlike an Indian chapati it is flakey and served alongside curries, stews or with eggs at breakfast time.
 If you’re sat at home after your safari and craving a little bit of Kenya, cooking up a pile of delicious chapatis and enjoying them along side a plate of githeri or a beef stew is a great way to feel transported right back to Africa!
-Here’s our much-loved chapati recipe, right from Sonja’s cookbook, Footprints in The Butter.
+Here’s our much-loved chapati recipe, right from my camp cookbook, Footprints in The Butter.

 FLAKEY KENYAN CHAPATI RECIPE